 In 2002, the Davis-Besse Lessons Learned Task Force identified substantial shortcomings in agency OpE activities.
 As a result, the NRC chartered an interoffice Reactor Operating Experience Task Force (ROETF) to formally assess the agency’s OpE activities, establish objectives and attributes for the agency’s OpE efforts, and recommended improvements.

-The NRC developed based on the recommendations of the ROETF to provide agency-level guidance for implementation of the OpE program.
+The NRC developed guidance documents based on the recommendations of the ROETF to provide agency-level guidance for implementation of the OpE program.
+In 2012 the OpE Center of Expertise was created to combine the efforts of the OpE program with the Construction Experience (ConE) program, and the associated guidance documents were revised to reflect this.
+For additional information, see Management Directive 8.7, “Reactor Operating Experience Program” and Joint Office Instruction (OI) LIC-401/REG-112, “NRR-NRO Reactor Operating Experience Program.”

-This IMC summarizes the OpE program and provides guidance for the application of OpE in the
+This IMC summarizes the OpE program and provides guidance for the application of OpE in the NRC’s oversight processes (e.g. ROP).

 06.02 Elements of the Operating Experience Process.
 The reactor OpE program consists of a process for handling OpE information from the time that it first becomes available to the final action of applying significant OpE information to the agency’s regulatory activities.
-The facilitation of this process involves phases:
+The facilitation of this process involves four phases: